-The Clinical Network coordinates the Low Survival Cancers Alliance.
-This group of 13 community and not-for-profit organisations are advocating for increased funding to research into cancers with low survival rates;
+Cancer Council Victoria coordinates the Low Survival Cancers Alliance.
+This group of 11 community and not-for-profit organisations are advocating for increased research funding into cancers with low survival rates;

-We define low survival cancers as those with five year survival ≤ 30%.
+We define low survival cancers as those with five-year survival ≤ 50%.

-- 1 in five Victorians were diagnosed with low survival cancers in 2015.
+- In 2018, of all Victorians diagnosed with cancer, 1 in 8 were diagnosed with a low survival cancer

 The Alliance will continue to undertake advocacy initiatives to improve funding for low survival cancers.